masiedu4/all-my-blog-posts/ckyk0rmcc01dptos140y8eq24.md

 Kent Beck, the software engineer who is credited with rediscovering the technique, did not make the claim that Test-Driven Development (TDD) supports simple designs and inspires confidence until 2003.

-It is a theory or technique in software development where unit tests are created (in anticipation) before the real code is developed, which is what TDD is.
+TDD is a theory or technique in software development where unit tests are created (in anticipation) before the real code is developed.

 There has been a drop in the use of TDD in recent years, as fewer developers are paying attention to the need for testing.

 This unpopularity can be attributed to a variety of causes.
 According to my observations, there are few detailed tutorials on why and how to write tests in boot camps, online courses, tutorials, and other learning paths.

 There is also the claim that writing successful tests is much more time-consuming than writing the implementation code.

 As a general rule, most people are taught that testing is a one-way street.